sibabalwemosia24/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. Function prints every other character of a string, starting with first character
 7. Function prints half of a string
 8. Function prints n elements of an array of integers
+9. Function copies the string pointed to by src including the terminating null byte